Data, data everywhere – but where do marketers begin?

 Mission accomplished, right?

 Human behavior dictates the way someone reacts to a campaign.
-Customers that are swayed by the first CTA button they see is something we’d all like to achieve, but quite obviously isn’t the standard reality.
+Customers swayed by the first CTA button they see are something we’d all like to achieve, but quite obviously isn’t the standard reality.

-Studying customer behavior can help you draw conclusions about what clicks with them, and what in turn makes them click on the CTAs.
+Studying customer behavior can help you conclude what clicks with them and make them click on the CTAs.
 This is where a CDP comes into play.

 CDPs, as the name suggests, deal with everything that has to do with customer data.
 There are multiple streams of data that are created when a channel is exposed to any customer interaction.
 Based on the type of data and its origin, these streams reside across disparate platforms and systems.